mmar58/Ollama-Global-API/readme.md

 * npm start

 And you server will run at your specific port.
 In the script I set it to 8981.

+# APIs

+You can use direct link of the port to use the test html `(/public/index.html)` to test the apis

+# Tasks

+- [ ] Enable model list api
+- [ ] Replace test html with <https://github.com/mmar58/Ollama-Chat>